moorepants/learn-multibody-dynamics/noncontributing.rst

-It is important to note that these scalar equations are linear in both the time derivatives of the generalized speeds :math:`\dot{u}_1,\dot{u}_2` as well as the two noncontributing force magnitudes :math:`T_1,T_2` and that all for equations are coupled in these four variables.
+It is important to note that these scalar equations are linear in both the time derivatives of the generalized speeds :math:`\dot{u}_1,\dot{u}_2` as well as the two noncontributing force magnitudes :math:`T_1,T_2` and that all four equations are coupled in these four variables.

 .. jupyter-execute::